Procurement Performance & Development

 Visibility is enabled using a suitable software solution.
 A dedicated spend analysis solution will identify opportunities, improve effectiveness and value-add from the teams, and reduce errors and costly mistakes.

-• Data: the internal and external data that touches every aspect of the organization
+• Data: Internal and external data that touches every aspect of procurement

-• Technology toolbox: the software tools out there to leverage data for insights
+• Technology toolbox: Software solutions that leverage data for actionable insights

-Consider: What are the technologies and tools you will need for your plan to come alive?
+Key question: What technologies and tools do you need for your procurement strategy to succeed?

 This is the point at which new policies, procedures, and operating models will be agreed upon and rolled out.
 This is an ideal opportunity to review processes and practices and adjust them to suit the new approach.